circleci/circleci-docs/jekyll/_cci2/api-permissions.md

       - _Build Artifacts_ tokens grant read access to the project's build artifacts.
       - _All_ tokens grant read access for the project's build statuses and build artifacts.

+**Note**:
+Once created,
+API tokens cannot be modified.
+The only way to change existing tokens is to delete and recreate them.

 ### Creating a Personal API Token

   1. In the CircleCI application,